ossd-s24/project-evaluation/brave_evaluation.md

 How long did the whole process take?

-Name:
+Name: Kei Oshima

-Operating system:
+Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it):
+- Yes the instruction for setting up develpement enviroment was clear and concise as I had all therequirment preinstalled

 How long did the whole process take?
+- About five minutes

 ---

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+- I wouldn't say the most freindly as there were not a lot of first time contributor issues avaiable.

 __Do the maintainers respond helpfully to questions in issues?__
+- Not really.
+Often times there were only one contributor or an issue.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+- I could not tell as there weren't a lot of contributors or discussions in issues.

 __Do pull requests get reviewed?__
+- Yes pull request get reviewed.

 __Do maintainers thank people for their contributions?__
+-  Some do some don't.

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+- No special skills are required.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+-  No special hardware/sfotwarerequirements to be able to contribute to the project.